 The final segment of Hedy’s war-time nightmare occurred when her group of munitions labourers was sent back to a concentration camp.
 After a week without food, the camp was liberated by the Americans, much to the inmates’ disbelief.
 They were allowed to go into the local village and take what they needed from the textile shops and grocery stores, even the candy shops.
 She smiled when she remembered the material she picked out for a peasant skirt, “which was very fashionable at the time.”

 Near the end of her testimony, the entire room was electrified when Hedy looked all of us in the eye and said, “I want you to remember what happens when good people do nothing.
 From now on, you be my witnesses.”
 Encouraging each of us to stand up and speak out against discrimination, she had us on our feet when the talk finished.
 The schoolgirls sitting to my right had tears in their eyes, and they waited patiently in line to speak to Hedy.
 She was busy receiving warm hugs from some of the other kids, shaking hands, and inhabiting the centre of a huddle of students who wanted to talk to her.
-My throat constricted as I witnessed so many people responding to the presence of a truly beautiful spirit.
+My throat constricted as I witnessed so many people responding to the presence of a truly beautiful and resolute spirit.